Unexpected Pregnancy Explained: Understanding Contraceptive Challenges

-Additionally, even if you have a 28-day cycle, ovulation date is usually estimated.
-Using ovulation apps, or monitoring with ovulation kits will not give you an exact time for ovulation.
+Additionally, even if you have a 28-day cycle, the ovulation date is usually estimated.
+Using ovulation apps or monitoring with ovulation kits will not give you an exact time for ovulation.

 Essentially, the pill may have failed because she’s already ovulated; or taken after the 72 hours window period when it is MOST effective.

 So if a lady has already ovulated when she has intercourse, taking Postinor-2 could prevent the sperm from fertilizing the egg and prevent pregnancy.

 If taken within 24 hours (recommended), there is a 95% chance of preventing pregnancy.

 If taken after 48-72 hours, there is a 58% chance.

 It is not known whether it is effective if taken more than 72 hours after unprotected intercourse.